 Your itinerary and e-ticket

-After e-ticket issue, you will receive an email with your itinerary and e-ticket number.
+After e-ticket issue, you will receive an email with your itinerary and e-ticket number (Amadeus Booking Reference).
 You can use this number to check-in online or via mobile.
-See an example of an itinerary e-mail with an explanation of the different sections.

 We advise you to bring along your e-ticket receipt when you travel as you may be asked to show it at immigration checkpoints or by other authorities.